Jarmos-san/hugo-blog/content/posts/blogging-with-hugo-as-an-wordpress-alternative.md

       compress = true
     ```

-    You can find more details on what to include in this config file in the official [Netlify Config file][netlify.toml Docs] documentations.
+    There are more details about the file in the [Netlify Config file][netlify.toml Docs] documentations.

-2. Now you add a `build.yml` [workflow file][GitHub Actions Workflow] under the `.github` directory.
-Add the following content to the `build.yml` file.
+2. To automate some more monotonous tasks, add a `build.yml` workflow file.
+Place it under the `.github` directory.
+And add the following content to the `build.yml` file.

     ```yaml
     name: Netlify Deploy